 This step states to replace the step which is riskier with the other one which contains no risk or very little risk

-Eg- In a chemical reaction, the non-conductive solvent is used and as you not it is very hard to handle it as they are more prone to static charge, Hence design a process such that non-conductive solvent is replaced with conductive solvent.
+Eg- In a chemical reaction, a non-conductive solvent is used and as you, not it is very hard to handle it as they are more prone to static charge, Hence design a process such that a non-conductive solvent is replaced with a conductive solvent.

-This involves step that comes into the picture when the risk involved in the job which can’t be eliminated os substituted then it is recommended to isolate and reduce the danger involved in the job.
+This involves a step that comes into the picture when the risk involved in the job can’t be eliminated or substituted then it is recommended to isolate and reduce the danger involved in the job.